There's Plenty of Room at the Bottom

 "There's Plenty of Room at the Bottom: An Invitation to Enter a New Field of Physics" was a lecture given by physicist Richard Feynman at the annual American Physical Society meeting at Caltech on December 29, 1959.
 Feynman considered the possibility of direct manipulation of individual atoms as a more robust form of synthetic chemistry than those used at the time.
-Although versions of the talk were reprinted in a few popular magazines, it went largely unnoticed.
-It did not inspire the conceptual beginnings of the field of nanotechnology.
-Beginning in the 1980s, nanotechnology advocates cited it to establish the scientific credibility of their work.
+Versions of the talk were reprinted in a few popular magazines, but it went largely unnoticed until the 1980s.

+The title references the popular quote "There is always room at the top." attributed to Daniel Webster (who is thought to have said this phrase in response to warnings against becoming a lawyer, which was seen as an oversaturated field in the 19th century).